Video subtitle editor

 Clideo Subtitle Editor

-Clideo has many useful features while not feeling overly cluttered.
-It is however missing auto transcription which makes adding subtitles time consuming.
-The ability to customise the appearance of subtitles if wanting to add subtitles directly on the video is nice.
+I found that Clideo had many useful features while not feeling overly cluttered.
+However, it was missing auto transcription which made adding subtitles time consuming.
+The ability to customise the appearance of subtitles if wanting to add subtitles directly on the video was a nice option.

 Kapwig